hrharder/js-abci-index-test/README.md

 # js-abci-index-test
 Attempting to isolate a bug with Tendermint's JavaScript ABCI server.
+(I also don't think this is a bug, just a design artifact)

 ## Comment
 1. This was motivated by the realization that if a `ResponseDeliverTx` contained the following: